emqx/cloud-docs/en_US/overview.md

 # Product Overview

 EMQX Cloud is an IoT messaging middleware product that helps you easily collect, transmit, computer, and persist IoT data.
-As the world's first fully managed MQTT 5.0 cloud messaging service, EMQX Cloud provides a one-stop O&M colocation and a unique isolated environment for MQTT messaging services.
+As the world's first fully managed MQTT 5.0 cloud messaging service, EMQX Cloud provides a one-stop O&M collocation and a unique isolated environment for MQTT messaging services.
 In the era of the Internet of Everything, EMQX Cloud can help you quickly build industry applications for the IoT domain quickly and securely.

 ## Key Features